Narassin/Malay-Software-Technical-Terminology/README.md

-# Malay-Software-Technical-Terminology
+# Malay Software Technical Glossary
+## What is Malay Software Technical Glossary
-A glossary of Software Malay terms that may need to be use when it comes to carrying out a software project in Malay.
+A glossary that consist of Software development terms in the Malay language that may need to be used when it comes to carrying out Malay software projects.

 ```
 LASTEST UPDATE WAS 3/5/2023